-Choosing an environment architecture and remote access method
+Choosing an environment architecture and remote access method for virtual training

 This best practices guide is designed to help Skytap users make decisions about how to create and share environments for virtual training sessions.